AnnaGenina/pyGravSphere/README.md

 ### Output the percentiles of your mass/density/anisotropy models

 Use option 6.
-Make sure you've ran analysis previously.
+For each radial distance this will output 1-100 percentile masses, densities and anisotropy.
+Make sure you've run Analysis previously.

 ## Publications using pyGravSphere